wp-plugins/get-different-menus/readme.txt

 Now if you want somebody view the music menu you have the parameter http://www.example.com/?view=music.
 You can do this with every menu you have.

 So thats awesome as you have multiple menus which you can show different people.
 We tested it with twentytwelve and Genesis Framework.
-It might happen it is not 100% compatible with the theme, then you need to change line 67 to your menu.
+It might happen it is not 100% compatible with your theme, then you need to change line 67 to your menu.

 In case you leave the GET Parameter empty nothing happen at all.